-Page Title: Place your keyword before your brand name.
+Page Title: Place a keyword variation before your brand name.
 Keep it short and succinct.
 This does not have to be a sentence.
 It’s not necessary to include the exact focus keyword here, only a variation (supporting) keyword.

 Description: Create a teaser sentence including your focus keyword and a call-to-action.
 The purpose here is to entice people to click on your listing in the search results.